cogent3/cogent3/doc/examples/handling_tabular_data.rst

     <BLANKLINE>
     legend: this is a nonsense example.

-In the above we specify a maximum width of the table, and also specify row identifiers (using ``row_ids``, the name to use as row identifiers).
+In the above we specify a maximum width of the table, and also specify row identifiers (using ``index``, the name to use as row identifiers).
 This has the effect of forcing the table to wrap when the simple text format is used, but wrapping does not occur for any other format.
-The ``row_ids`` is a column containing data for slicing the table by row, and as identifiers are presented in each wrapped sub-table.
+The ``index`` is a column containing data for slicing the table by row, and as identifiers are presented in each wrapped sub-table.

 Wrapping generates neat looking tables whether or not you index the table rows.
 We demonstrate here